-9.6 Protected States and the Write Protect (WP) Pin
+9.7 Protected States and the Write Protect (WP) Pin

-The $\overline{\text{WP}}$ pin is not linked to the memory array itself and has no direct effect on the protection status of the memory array.
-Instead, the $\overline{\text{WP}}$ pin, in conjunction with the SPRL (Sector Protection Registers Locked) bit in the Status Register, is used to control the hardware locking mechanism of the device.
-For hardware locking to be active, two conditions must be met-the $\overline{\text{WP}}$ pin must be asserted and the SPRL bit must be in the logical "1" state.
+The WP pin is not linked to the memory array itself and has no direct effect on the protection status of the memory array.
+Instead, the WP pin, in conjunction with the SPRL (Sector Protection Registers Locked) bit in the Status Register, is used to control the hardware locking mechanism of the device.
+For hardware locking to be active, two conditions must be met - the WP pin must be asserted and the SPRL bit must be in the logical "1" state.

 When hardware locking is active, the Sector Protection Registers are locked and the SPRL bit itself is also locked.
 Therefore, sectors that are protected will be locked in the protected state, and sectors that are unprotected will be locked in the unprotected state.
 These states cannot be changed as long as hardware locking is active, so the Protect Sector, Unprotect Sector, and Write Status Register commands will be ignored.
-In order to modify the protection status of a sector, the $\overline{\text{WP}}$ pin must first be deasserted, and the SPRL bit in the Status Register must be reset back to the logical "0" state.
+In order to modify the protection status of a sector, the $\overline{\text{WP}}$ pin must first be deasserted, and the SPRL bit in the Status Register must be reset back to the logical "0" state using the Write Status Register command.
+When resetting the SPRL bit back to a logical "0", it is not possible to perform a Global Protect or Global Unprotect at the same time since the Sector Protection Registers remain soft-locked until after the Write Status Register command has been executed.